DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 immediately and radically social.
 It implies the permanent presence of others as co-producers, co-distributors, co-consumers.
 So the new virtuosity is intrinsically relational, even performative.
-And yet, at the same time, it is nothing special—at least not in the sense of involving genius or special skill.
+And yet, at the same time, it is nothing special — at least not in the sense of involving genius or special skill.
 As Virno puts it,

 > virtuosity is nothing unusual, nor does it require some special